Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Here are some of the must-try food and drinks in izakayas.

-You’ll be surprised how many drinks there are on an izakaya menu, so here are a few classic drinks.
-There’ll be both Western and Japanese alcohol.
+You’ll be surprised how many drinks there are on an izakaya menu, so here are a few classic options.
+You’ll find both Western and Japanese beverages.
 If you aren’t familiar with Japanese alcohol, check out our list of all Japanese alcohols.
-Check out Japanese beers and also the incredible Strong Zero here.
+Check out Japanese beers, and also the incredible Strong Zero here.

 Beer